Nancy Catamco: Political career

 Catamco was elected for three consecutive terms as representative of the 2nd Legislative District of Cotabato Province from 2010 to 2019.

 As a congresswoman, Catamco was involved in the advocacy for the rights, interests, and concerns of Indigenous peoples in the House of Representatives.
-She fought to ensure the full implementation of Republic Act No. 8371 otherwise known as the Indigenous People’s Rights Act 1997.
-She also pushed for the implementation of Indigenous Peoples Mandatory Representative in the sanggunians of Cotabato Province and in all sanggunians in the country.
+She fought to ensure the full implementation of Republic Act No. 8371 otherwise known as the Indigenous People's Rights Act 1997.
+She also pushed for the implementation of Indigenous Peoples Mandatory Representative in the councils of Cotabato Province and in all councils in the country.

 During her term as representative, she authored and co-authored bills related to education, agriculture, labor, health, senior citizens, women and youth.
 She also filed bills in the House of Representatives related to Indigenous peoples.

 Suspension as governor

-On July 4, 2019, the Supreme Court of the Philippines suspended Catamco as North Cotabato governor for 90 days as she was facing graft and malversation charges relating to allegedly supplying overpriced fertilizers to Poro town in Cebu in 2004.
+On July 4, 2019, the Supreme Court of the Philippines suspended Catamco as North Cotabato governor for 90 days as she was facing graft and malversation charges relating to allegedly supplying overpriced fertilizers to the town of Poro, Cebu in 2004.
 The Anti-Graft and Corrupt Practices Act mandates such preventative suspensions for any public official facing charges in the Sandiganbayan, to prevent the official from gaining an advantage from his government position.

 Catamco was replaced by Vice Governor Emmylou Taliño-Mendoza from August 23, 2019, to November 21, 2019.

 The Supreme Court ordered the Sandiganbayan to dismiss the graft case against her in July 2020.